 Understanding InnoDB Buffer Pool Management

-- Old Pages: If a page is loaded in the “old” segment and it is accessed again, it will be moved to the “new” segment.
-If it is not accessed again, it eventually falls off the end of the “old” list and is evicted.
+- Old Pages: If InnoDB loads a page into the old segment and it gets accessed again, it promotes the page to the new segment.
+Otherwise, if the page remains untouched, it eventually falls off the old list and gets evicted from the buffer pool.

 - Configuration Parameters for InnoDB Buffer Pool: